dgaydukov/cert-aws/sa/files/sa.md

 Policy version - required if you are using variables (like `${aws:username}`.
 If you leave version, variables are treated like literal values.
 Custom identity broker - you can generate URL that lets users who sign in to your organization, access the AWS Management Console.
 If your organization use IdP compatible with SAML (like AD) you don't need to write any code, just enable SAML access to management console.
+There are 2 api to get access delegation (note that after you get session, permission evaluated on each request, so although you can't revoke session, you can modify permission after and by this revoke access):
+* sts:GetFederationToken (15 min - 36 hours, default - 12h, for root user - max 1h) - a mix of caller permission & passed permission (if you don't pass any permissions returned session will have no permissions) just call `aws sts get-federation-token --name=bob --policy='{"Version":"2012-10-17","Statement":[{"Effect":"Allow","Action":"s3:*","Resource":["*"]}]}'`
+* sts:AssumeRole (15 min - 1 hour) - all permission of specified role (role should have trusted policy for this user/account)
 To get aws console url you should:
 * validate that user is authenticated within your system
 * call one of sts api to get temporary credentials (you can call either global or regional endpoint, in case of regional - you can reduce latency, if you use sdk endpoint is determined automatically):